cemtanrikut/cemtanrikut/README.md

 ## 🌱 I'm a Gopher, Vegetarian and Coffee Lover!

-- 👨‍💻 I’m a backend engineer from Istanbul, Turkey
+- 👨‍💻 I’m a backend engineer from Netherlands
 - 📖 I’m currently learning frontend development
 - 🥅 2023 Goals: Develop more Golang APIs and learn to Flutter
 - ⚡ Fun fact: I love to Japanese Culture like foods, mangas and anime